janhoo/critter/README.md

 - [ ] explain some basic assumptions and principles of the data model
 - [ ] show how to connect the visualization to the database
 - [ ] show how to properly cite data retrieved with the visualization tool
+- [ ] point to further reading and the full fledged documentation

 ## Contact
 * submit suggestions and bug-reports at: https://github.com/janhoo/benthos/issues